eujinleee/ScrubXR/README.md

 - Designed and developed the AR interface
 - Integrated YOLO object detection into Unity
 - Built the real-time surgical instrument counting system
-- Developed the live visualization and tracking interface
 - Connected the computer vision pipeline with the Meta Quest Pro experience

 ---